alicias1/academic-kickstart/content/authors/admin/_index.md

   - course: PhD in Disease Control
     institution: London School of Hygiene and Tropical Medicine
     year: 2019 - present
-  - course: MSc in Epidemiology, Merit
+  - course: MSc in Epidemiology with Merit
     institution: London School of Hygiene and Tropical Medicine
     year: 2020
   - course: 1st Class BSc(Hons) in Biological Sciences